jobs-at/coding-exercise-frontend/README.md

 If you do not have installed Docker, don't want to install it or want to use you local MySql, you need the following.
 * Make sure to use the default port `3306`.
 * A database `coding-exercise`.
-* A user `coding-exercise` with the password `iwanttocode` who has privileges on this database.
+* A user `coding-exercise` with the password `iwanttocode` who has all privileges on this database.

-If you are using the Laravel playground, the connection is already setup to use this database and you can continue.

 ## Job and company sample data